Footbodds Logo

 These players represent the elite talent in Sporting Braga, showcasing world-class skills across scoring, creativity, defensive work, and goalkeeping.
 The per-90 statistics provide fair comparisons across players with varying playing time, highlighting those who make the most impact when on the pitch.

-Sporting Braga has earned 23 points at home and 19 points away.
-The team shows a clear home advantage.
+Sporting Braga has earned 30 points at home and 29 points away.
+Performance is balanced across venues.

 Home Advantage